fasrc/User_Codes/Languages/R/R_with_Spack/README.md

 >          required because r@3.5.0 requested explicitly
 > ```
 > This is because `curl` version < 8 has been labeled as deprecated on Spack.
 > Instead, you can use the operating system's `curl`.
-See Spack's documentation
+To use the operating
-> on [Finding external
+> system's `curl`, follow Spack's instructions on [Finding external
 > packages](../../../Documents/Software/Spack.md#finding-external-packages)

 ## Submit a slurm batch job